ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 - NEW: The register PC can be changed with the command 'rs'.
 - NEW: Command 'j' to jump to the next instruction.
 This is useful for example to jump over an halt() call in an Ndless program.
+- NEW: Command 'ww' to write a word to an address.
 - CHG: The breakpoint command 'k' takes as parameter a virtual address instead of a physical address.
+- FIX: Command 'd' doesn't crash if the parameter is missing

 Flash:
 - FIX: Flash image closed when synced to disk, for external edition